ITIL v3 Service Lifecycle — Full Reference

 Gate

 UAT must be conducted by the actual business users who will operate or consume the service.
 They are the only ones qualified to confirm that the service is fit for purpose and fit for use from a business perspective.
+In Scrum terms, the Product Owner is the business proxy who accepts or rejects each user story at the Sprint Review — this acceptance is the formal UAT gate before any story is marked Done.

-What a valid UAT pack contains
+What a valid UAT / Xray acceptance pack contains

 • Regression testing: Prove that existing functionality has not been broken — every related workflow is tested, not just the new feature.
+Xray regression test suites handle this systematically.

 • Performance testing: Test under realistic load conditions, not just functional correctness.